Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * In SBC mode, `M586 I` is not supported.
 Configure ufw or another firewall to restrict protocol access per adapter if required.
 * M586 with no S parameter reports the current support for the available protocols.
 * RepRapFirmware 1.18 and later enable only HTTP (or HTTPS if supported) protocol by default.
 If you wish to enable FTP and/or Telnet, enable them using this command once or twice in config.g.
+* To connect via FTP, use an FTP client such as FileZilla.
+In FileZilla, create a 'New site', give it a name, then set the 'Host' to the Duet's IP address or .local hostname.
+Set 'Logon Type' to 'Anonymous', and in 'Transfer Settings' check 'Limit number of simultaneous connections' and set 'Maximum number of connections' to 1.
+Then connect.

 ## M586.4: Configure MQTT Client